The Bullet Train: Plot

-With no other options left, Kuramochi goes on television to make an appeal for Okita to help them disable the bomb.
+With no other options left, Kuramochi goes on television to make an appeal for Okita to help them disarm the bomb.
 On the train, Shinji Fujio, a former accomplice of Okita being escorted after his arrest, reveals that Okita is on his way out of Japan using a false name.
 With the help of high-speed cameras, the Shinkansen authorities manage to locate the bomb underneath the second coach.
-Kuramochi relays the information to Aoki and sends a rescue train to provide welding equipment to cut an access hole where the bomb is.
+Kuramochi relays the information to Aoki and sends a rescue train to provide welding equipment to cut an access hole over the bomb.
 Aoki succeeds in defusing the bomb, but the authorities suspect a second bomb located elsewhere underneath the train.
 Despite this, the government gives the order to stop the train.
 Aoki manages to stop Hikari 109 without incident.
 As Kuramochi leaves the main control room to regain his composure, he discovers that his appeal is still being broadcast on TV.
 Miyashita explains that this is part of the police's trap for Okita.
 Overwhelmed by the pressure of the day's situation, Kuramochi resigns from his position.

 Meanwhile, at Haneda Airport, Okita prepares to board his flight, but his cover is blown when his ex-wife Yasuko Tomita and son Kenichi spot him.
 He is shot dead while attempting to escape outside the airport.